 Tucson Arizona Temple

-Construction approval and preparation phase; general contractor selected; groundbreaking anticipated in 2015
+Construction approval phase; general contractor selected; groundbreaking anticipated in 2015

 The Shadow Roc Homeowners Association, the neighborhood where the proposed site is located, previously opposed an office development at that location.
 But association president, Stan Kartchner, himself a member of the Church, responded favorably to the temple plans.
 He indicated that a temple is "one of the more favorable uses we could imagine" for the property.
 He expressed his desire for Church representatives to open a dialogue with neighbors as the plans progress.1

 Renderings of the Tucson Arizona Temple and site plan have not yet been publicly released.